 “Even though our break up was 3 months ago, I still think about him constantly.
 I’m ashamed to admit it, but there’s a part of me that wants him to contact me again.
 I’d love for him to reach out.
 Maybe we could try and make it work.
 I feel addicted … like I’m craving him.
 After all he has done to hurt me, my friends are shocked that I’m thinking this way.
 I am too!
 What could be causing this?”

-It is possible the reward system of the brain is heavily involved in this reaction.
-The aftermath of a relationship with an abusive personality is often a difficult place to be.
-The desire to be back to your old self again is strong, yet your brain may not be cooperating.
+We often see this reaction in association with the Reward System of the brain.
+The aftermath of a relationship with an abusive personality is a difficult place to be.
+The desire to be back to your old self again is strong, yet your brain isn’t cooperating.
 Suddenly, you may find yourself in an obsessive state, where all you can think about is your ex-partner.

 What is he doing?